Seldom: An Anonymity Network with Selective Deanonymization: Oblivious Authentication

 \subsubsection{Oblivious Authentication to the Exit Relay}

 In the last step, the exit relay obliviously authenticates the client.
-Without loss of generality, we now assume that a circuit has length three, \ie the exit relay is \(R_3\).
-Then, \(R_3\) receives from \(R_2\): the current encrypted identity \(\text{ID}_2\), the hop key \(K_3\), the middle relay's identity \(R^{\text{id}}_2\), and its signature \(s = \text{sig}_{R_2^{\text{id}}}(\text{ID}_2||K_3||R_2^{\text{id}})\).
-As \(R_3\) is the last hop within the circuit, it only has to threshold-encrypt the received data one last time to yield the final encrypted identity \(\text{ID}_3\).
-In case of future deanonymization, a client-circuit binding is identified by the last hop key \(K_3\), which we also call the \emph{client identification key}, and a digest \(H(\text{ID}_3)\) of the encrypted identity.
+Without loss of generality, we now assume that a circuit has length three, \ie the exit relay is $R_3$.
+Then, $R_3$ receives the following from $R_2$: the current encrypted identity $\text{ID}_2$, the hop key $K_3$, the middle relay's identity $R^{\text{id}}_2$, and its signature $\text{sig}_{R_2^{\text{id}}}(\text{ID}_2||K_3||R_2^{\text{id}})$.
+As $R_3$ is the last hop within the circuit, it only has to threshold-encrypt the received data one last time to yield the final encrypted identity $\text{ID}_3$.
+In case of future deanonymization, a client-circuit binding is identified by the last hop key $K_3$, which we also call the \emph{client identification key}, and a digest $H(\text{ID}_3)$ of the encrypted identity (\name uses SHA-3 as its cryptographic hash algorithm $H$).

-However, holding available encrypted identities and associated metadata of outgoing traffic flows quickly becomes expensive for the exit relay.
-Thus, \name outsources this data to government-sponsored databases.
-The threshold encryption of \(\text{ID}_3\) prevents unlawful access by individual parties and outsourcing this information unburdens exit relays and ensures data availability to \acp{LEA} at the same time.
-However, exit relays only periodically upload their data in batches to mitigate traffic analysis attacks and improve bandwidth usage.
+However, storing available encrypted identities and associated metadata of outgoing traffic flows quickly becomes expensive for the exit relay.
+Thus, \name outsources this data to external databases.
+The threshold encryption of $\text{ID}_3$ prevents unlawful access by individual parties and outsourcing this information unburdens exit relays and ensures data availability to \acp{LEA} at the same time.
+Therefore, exit relays are expected to upload their data periodically in batches to mitigate traffic analysis attacks and improve bandwidth usage.
 The uploaded data is retained only for a predetermined period, \eg for one year.
-Afterwards, the consortium and exit relays refuse to support deanonymizations.
+Afterward, the consortium and exit relays refuse to support deanonymizations.